 Recommended by: Rose at Where Goes Rose?

 One of the best places to visit in Europe in March is the beautiful city of Budapest.
-The weather is mild and the city isn’t too crowded (unlike during the summer months and Christmas Market period) which means you can wander the streets and relax in the hot spas without them feeling too crowded.
+The weather is mild and the city isn’t too crowded (unlike during the summer months and the Christmas Market period) which means you can wander the streets and relax in the hot spas without them feeling too crowded.

 Another perk of visiting Budapest in March is the many events and festivals that you can incorporate into your Budapest itinerary.
 One is the Budapest Fish Festival which happens in the first week of the month.

-Locals and travelers alike can experience workshops and demonstrations as well as sampling freshwater fish which is an important element in Hungarian cuisine.
+Locals and travelers alike can experience workshops and demonstrations as well as sample freshwater fish which is an important element in Hungarian cuisine.
 In the same week, the Taste of Hungary Festival will introduce you to other local foods like meat, honey, and cheeses.